Denmark summons US envoy over claims of interference in Greenland

 COPENHAGEN, Denmark (AP) — Denmark’s foreign minister summoned the top U.S. diplomat in the country for talks after the main national broadcaster reported Wednesday that at least three people with connections to President Donald Trump have been carrying out covert influence operations in Greenland.

-“Any attempt to interfere in the internal affairs of the Kingdom will of course be unacceptable.
-In that light, I have asked the Ministry of Foreign Affairs to summon the U.S. chargé d’affaires for a meeting at the Ministry.”
+“Any attempt to interfere in the internal affairs of the Kingdom will of course be unacceptable,” Rasmussen said.

 Cooperation between the governments of Denmark and Greenland “is close and based on mutual trust," he added.